Using fabrics in Outdoor Spaces

 You definitely need some cushions to make sitting in the garden more comfortable…just remember to bring them in each evening.
 These ones are made from my woven linens and look summery and fresh.

-LEFT: All these cushions can be made for you through our made to measure service…
+All these cushions can be made for you through our made to measure service.

 Making the most of your terrace

-Stripes make such good bench cushions, this is Stockholm Stripe in Saffron, Dove & Winter.
-In this pile of cushions you will see the new flanged edged option we are now offering.
+Stripes make such good bench cushions.
+In this pile of cushions you will see the flanged edged option, also known as an Oxford border, which is an all-round flat border.
+Something different!

 Creating an outdoor dining area in a stable/barn/garage